sav-che/TL-2/Authors/Cavanilles, Antonio José {std. Cav.}.md

-> [!cite] BHL link: this entry starts at [page 471](https://www.biodiversitylibrary.org/item/103414#page/519/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 471](https://www.biodiversitylibrary.org/page/33120602) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Cavanilles, Antonio José {std.
 Cav.} (Suppl.)|second entry]] for this author

 ### Author

-Cavanilles, Antonio José (1745-1804), Spanish clergyman and botanist, at Paris 1777-1781, later at Madrid, from 1801 onward director of the Madrid botanical garden. (*Cav.*).
+Cavanilles, Antonio José (1745-1804), Spanish clergyman and botanist, at Paris 1777-1781, later at Madrid, from 1801 onward director of the Madrid botanical garden.
+**Abbreviated name**: *Cav.*

 #### Herbarium and types